 7. Moldova – 11,000 visitors

-Fun fact about Moldova: The country is home to Milestii Mici, the biggest wine collection in the world according to the Guinness World record with 200km of underground tunnels.
+Fun fact about Moldova: The country is home to Milestii Mici, the biggest wine collection in the world with over 1.5 million bottles according to the Guinness World record with 200km of underground tunnels.

 Things to do/see in Modova: You should of course visit all the wineries, many of which, together with Milestii, are famous for being huge or producing famous wines.
-After the wine, visit Orheiul Vechi, a 13th century Cave Monastery, to purge your sins.
+After the wine, visit Orheiul Vechi (also known as Old Orhei), a 13th century Cave Monastery, to purge your sins.
 There are several other caves worth exploring.

 Need to know: In 1992, the northern region of Transnistria, located on the border with Ukraine, declared independence and has since been managed as such by the local militia government without recognition of any other state.
 As a result, if you find yourself there, you will not have any consular support and will find yourself back in the era of the Soviet Union.

-You will rub shoulders with: Wine lovers as Moldova, despite being in Europe, is rarely visited except for those looking for an ideal, bucolic wine retreat.
+You will rub shoulders with: Wine lovers as Moldova, despite being in Europe, is one of the least known countries except for those looking for an ideal, pastoral wine retreat.

 6. Kiribati – 5,900 visitors

-Pronounced “Kiribas”, this group of islands in the north Pacific is one of the most remote, geographically spread and at danger of disappearing as a result of global warming.
+Pronounced “Kiribas”, this group of islands in the north Pacific is one of the most remote and therefore one of the least visited countries in world.
+It’s also at danger of disappearing as a result of global warming.
 The islands are basically sinking as they lack any elevation.

 Fun fact about Kiribati: The country straddles the Equator and spans the international dateline which is dented so that all the islands can be on the same day.
 To fly from Tarawa, the capital, to Kirimati or Christmas Island, requires a 6h flight.